Etherpod/Ship-Enhancements/README.md

 - **Passive Temperature Gain**: Causes your ship to heat up or cool down over time, making some areas safer and other areas more dangerous.
 - **Allow Reactor Overload**: Lets you interact with the ship's reactor to overload it, which prevents your ship from getting cold but heats the reactor up.
 The colder it is, the hotter the reactor will get.

+---

+Temperature zones are not only added to the vanilla solar system, but are also added to the mods listed below!
+If you think a mod is missing from the list, feel free to contact me (Etherpod) or make a GitHub issue about it.
+Assuming I haven't disappeared off the internet, I'll update Ship Enhancements to include that mod.
+ - Axiom's Refuge
+ - Christmas Story
+ - Echo Hike
+ - Evacuation
+ - Misfired Jump
+ - The Stranger They Are

+---

 ### *Water*
 - **Use Water Tank**: Unlocks the settings below and adds water as a new resource to your ship.
 Other features will drain it to function.
 - **Water Drain Multiplier**: Larger numbers make the ship's water drain faster.